cap-js/docs/guides/databases-postgres.md

 cds deploy --model-only --dry > srv/src/main/resources/db/changelog/v1/model.csn
 ```

-The CSN file is needed as input to compute the delta DDL script for the next change set.
+The CSN file is needed as an input to compute the delta DDL script for the next change set.

-If you start your application as usual with `mvn spring-boot:run` Liquibase will initialize the database schema to version `v1`, unless it has already been initialized.
+If you start your application with `mvn spring-boot:run` Liquibase initializes the database schema to version `v1`, unless it has already been initialized.

 ::: warning
-Do not change the _model.sql_ after it has been deployed by Liquibase as the [checksum](https://docs.liquibase.com/concepts/changelogs/changeset-checksums.html) of the file is validated.
+Don't change the _model.sql_ after it has been deployed by Liquibase as the [checksum](https://docs.liquibase.com/concepts/changelogs/changeset-checksums.html) of the file is validated.
 These files should be checked into your version control system.
+Follow step ② to make changes.
 :::

 ### ② Schema Evolution { #schema-evolution-with-liquibase }